shastpi/mmWave-ray-tracer-dataset/WidebandSNRs/README.md

 The .mat file contains a 5-D tensor called **SNRs**.
 The dimensions are N_traj x N_BS x N_TX x N_RX x T where N_traj = 100 is the total UE trajectories, N_BS = 4 is the BSs, N_TX = 64 is the TX beams, N_RX = 8 is the RX beams index and T = 3000 is the time samples.
 The time samples are placed 20 ms apart.

 For example, if we want to access trajectory 50 on 4-th BS with 30-th TX beam, 3-rd RX beam at time 499.
 We will call SNRs(50,4,30,3,499).

+To understand the data better and how to interpret different dimensions of the data, please refer to the demo files demo_widebandSNR_data.mlx and demo_widebandSNR_data.pdf